monsoonmaelstrom/book2/book2.md

 “I’m aware.”

 There have been many deaths in Firgasu over the years—mostly hangings, but some burnings too.
 And while some of those who were executed may have deserved it, many more were probably like me.
-Just minding their own business until someone caught on to what they were, then along came the people with the pitchforks and malusium.
+Simply minding their own business until someone caught on to what they were, then along came the people with the pitchforks and malusium.

 Only the people with the pitchforks are usually someone the target trusts, so that they can offer the victim a cup of water laced with malusium, rendering the accused magic user powerless and unable to save themself from their impending execution.